flancian/garden/agora pkg chapter.md

 - In this subnode (this text file as a note) you'll find:
   - An **abstract**, which is based on but is no longer kept close to what I delivered in early [[2022-06]] to the book editors during the chapter selection process.
 It is meant to be a short comprehensive stand-alone introduction.
 If this document or a subset of it actually gets published as a paper, this should probably work as its actual abstract.
-  - The actual chapter text, including an introduction, which is what should be 5k-10k words once ready to be delivered on [[2022-09-01]].
+  - The actual **chapter text**, including an introduction, which is what should be 5k-10k words once ready to be delivered on [[2022-09-01]].
 - In the subnode below, sourced from the [[stoa]]:
   - A snapshot of the chapter outline as it was when I delivered it to editors on [[2022-07-04]] as a list of bullets.
     - This is now an independently maintained version, writable by any; feel free to edit it in whichever direction you want to take it and use it to show what *you* think the Agora is about, or should be.